I’m sick and tired of being sick and tired of making DIY homemade cleaners.

-Is organization and planning therapy for you or is it just me?
+Is organizing and planning a good form of therapy for you, or is it just me?

 So the first thing I did was to toss out almost everything I’d made that was in my cabinet which freed up a lot of room and glass bottles.